Navigating the Common Application: Courses & Grades Report & Self-Reported Academic Record & Transcript System

 Since the CGR is part of the Common Application, there’s no need to create a separate account.
 You’ll be able to see which colleges you are applying to require the CGR.

-A similar report is called the Student Reported Transcript and Academic Record System (STARS), which used to be called the SRAR.
+A similar report is called the Self-reported Transcript and Academic Record System (STARS), which used to be called the SRAR.
 Some colleges that use the Common Application require the STARS but it is a separate platform.
 You can create your STARS account here.

 1. Have Your Transcript: We can’t overstate the importance of having your transcript in front of you as you fill out the CGR and STARS.
 Please note a transcript is different than a report card.
 Your transcript should have all of your final grades from 9th to 11th grade.